-The marketing team at POSist extensively used VWO for a period of over 12 weeks to run several tests on POSist’s website.
-This case study highlights the process they followed and the impact these tests generated for POSist.
+The marketing team at POSist extensively used VWO over 12 weeks to run several tests on POSist’s website.
+This success story highlights the process they followed and the impact these tests generated for POSist.

 Being a SaaS player in a niche restaurant industry, POSist’s primary objective was to improve the number of sign-ups for a demo of their platform.
-POSist’s website home page and Contact Us page serve as the 2 most important pages in their website funnel, so the marketing team at POSist wanted to figure out ways to reduce the drop-off on these 2 pages.
+POSist’s website home page and Contact Us page serve as the two most important pages in their website funnel, so the marketing team at POSist wanted to figure out ways to reduce the drop-off on these two pages.

-The first objective was to improve the visits from the home page to the Contact Us page, and then improve the number of sign-ups generated from the Contact Us page.
-On researching about tools which could help them achieve these objectives, they signed up for VWO and kickstarted their conversion optimization journey.
+The first objective was to improve the visits from the home page to the Contact Us page and then improve the number of sign-ups generated from the Contact Us page.
+On researching about tools that could help them achieve these objectives, they signed up for VWO and kickstarted their conversion optimization journey.

 At the beginning of their conversion optimization journey, Ashish came up with the hypothesis that adding more relevant and conversion-focused content to the website will improve user experience, resulting in higher conversions.
 They decided to do this by:

-The goal for this test was tracking visits to the Contact Us page from the home page.
+The goal for this test was to track visits to the Contact Us page from the home page.
 Variation 1 produced a conversion rate of 15.45% compared to 13.25% for the control, increasing the conversion rate by more than 16%.

 To further boost the conversion rates on the home page, the marketing team at POSist decided to customize their website in a way which would establish more trust and credibility among their target audience.
-So they decided to include prominent customer logos and testimonials on the home page, and a section called “Why POSist?”, aimed at improving relevance.
+So they decided to include prominent customer logos and testimonials on the home page and a section called “Why POSist?” to improve relevance.

 The new variation increased the Contact Us page visits from the home page by about 5% in just one week of running the test.
 POSist ended up making this variation of their home page live on their website.